 The World’s Only Free Shopify Setup Service.
 Visit Shopafree.me to setup your new shopify store.
 They’ll do it for free, and you’ll love it. 😉

 The 3D Printing Handbook by 3D Hubs.
 If there is anything you might want to know about 3D Printing and why things are done the way they are this book will cover it.
 If you just click the look inside, it will be obvious this covers every detail about 3D Printing.
 I learned all of this by trial and error over the last 8 or so years.
-Now it’s all wrapped up in a neat little book.
+Now it’s all wrapped up in a neat Hard cover book.
+Mine also came with a $50 gift card to 3DHubs, so totally worth it if you were going to get something printed anyway.
 Buy it from the link and support bg3d.

 I’ve been printing quite a while and tried pretty much everything to get prints to stick to the bed.
 Blue painters tape, Kapton Tape, Hairspray, Glue stick, Acrylic, Buildtak, Clean Glass.
 For the most part that all work to some degree.